wn9237/rest_spec/markdowns/api/group_post_conversations.md

-# Create
+# Create Conversation

-Create a new Create Conversation.
+Use this API to create a new Conversation.
 #### HTTP request
 ```http
 to be completed....